wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

    * <a target="_blank" href="https://app.pluralsight.com/library/courses/data-literacy-essentials-azure-data-factory">Data Literacy: Essentials of Azure Data Factory</a> by Emilio Melo Apr 7, 2021

-   * <a target="_blank" href="https://app.pluralsight.com/library/courses/data-literacy-essentials-azure-hdinsight">Data Literacy: Essentials of Azure HDInsight</a> by Niraj Joshi Mar 22, 2021
+   * <a target="_blank" href="https://app.pluralsight.com/library/courses/data-literacy-essentials-azure-hdinsight">Data Literacy: Essentials of Azure HDInsight</a> by <a target="_blank" href="https://www.linkedin.com/in/niraj-joshi-7a557517/">Niraj Joshi</a> Mar 22, 2021

    * <a target="_blank" href="https://app.pluralsight.com/library/courses/data-literacy-essentials-azure-databricks">Data Literacy: Essentials of Azure Databricks</a> by Dayo Bamikole Apr 26, 2021